pkibbey/pkibbey.github.io/src/content/blog/web-performance.md

 ---
 title: Performance Matters
-subtitle: A Practical Optimization Guide
+subtitle: The Critical Role of Web Performance
 description: >-
   Real-world strategies for improving Core Web Vitals, with proven techniques for resource, runtime, and network optimization.